devops-myway/certified-kubernetes-administrator-Practice/Domain 2 - Cluster-Arch-Install-Config-RBAC/serviceAccount.md

 ``````

-##### Understanding ServiceAccount resource

-- ServiceAccounts (db, argocd, sqs, http clients, web servers etc) are resources just like Pods, Secrets, ConfigMaps, and so on, and are scoped to individual namespaces. a pod can only use a ServiceAccount from the same namespace.
-- A default ServiceAccount is automatically created for each namespace (that’s the one your pods have used all along).
-- Every Pod uses the default ServiceAccount to contact the API server.
-- This default ServiceAccount allows a resource to get information from the API server.
-The API server obtains this information from the system-wide authorization plugin configured by the cluster administrator.
-One of the available authorization plugins is the role-based access control (RBAC) plugin.
-- Service accounts come with a secret which contains the API credentials

 #### Creating ServiceAccount resource
 A default ServiceAccount is automatically created for each namespace.
 You can list ServiceAccounts like you do other resources:
 serviceaccount is sa for short